Alex and Maia Shibutani: 2004–2005 season

 Maia and Alex Shibutani teamed up to compete in ice dance in the spring of 2004.
 Their singles coach, Kathy Bird, arranged for them to work with their first dance coaches Andy Stroukoff and Susie Kelley.
-The Shibutanis also worked with Mary Marchiselli.
-During their juvenile season, their programs were choreographed by Josh Babb.

-During the 2004–2005 season, their first season of competition, they competed on the juvenile level, which is the lowest competitive level in the U.S. Figure Skating testing structure.
-During that season, Alex Shibutani represented the Hickory Hill Figure Skating Club in competition.
-They competed at the 2005 North Atlantic Regional Championships, the qualifying competition for the U.S. Junior Championships, and won the competition.
-The win qualified them for the 2005 U.S. Junior Championships.
-At that competition, they placed second in the first compulsory dance, fourth in the second compulsory dance, and third in the free dance, ending up with the silver medal.
+Additional coaches included Mary Marchiselli and choreographer, Josh Babb.
+During their first season of competition, they competed on the juvenile level.
+A gold medal at the 2005 North Atlantic Regional Championships, earned them qualification for the U.S. Junior Championships where they won the silver medal.

 2005–2006 season

 After moving up to the intermediate level and performing well at the non-qualifying competitions, the Shibutanis went to Colorado Springs, Colorado, to work with choreographer Tom Dickson.
 During that off-season, they were being coached by Judy Blumberg on the east coast.
 After doing better than expected at the Lake Placid Ice Dance Competition in the summer of 2005, the Shibutanis decided to move coaching centers to a better training environment and so moved to train in Colorado Springs under head coach Patti Gottwein.
 During that time, they also worked with Rich Griffin, Damon Allen, and Eric Schulz.

-Alex Shibutani changed his club representation to the Broadmoor Skating Club, where he and his sister trained.
+Alex Shibutani changed his club representation to the Broadmoor Skating Club.
 The Shibutanis won the Southwestern Regional Championships, their qualifying competition for the 2006 U.S. Junior Championships.
 At the 2006 U.S. Junior Championships, they placed second in the first compulsory dance and then won the second compulsory and free dances to win the title overall.
 They worked as guest bloggers and aides for the media staff for U.S. Figure Skating at the 2006 U.S. Championships, and again at the 2006 Four Continents, which were held in Colorado Springs.